-Congress’ intent for the “Small Business Runway Extension Act of 2018” is to “help advanced-small contractors successfully navigate the middle market as they reach the upper limits of their small size standard.”
+This change to the small business size standards originated in legislation.
+Congress’ intent for the Small Business Runway Extension Act of 2018 was to “help advanced-small contractors successfully navigate the middle market as they reach the upper limits of their small size standard.”

 The transition from being considered a small business to suddenly being in the same league with Boeing and Booz Allen Hamilton is fraught with peril.
-Many small businesses choose to sell or be acquired by a larger company once they’re close to losing their size and set-aside status.
+Many small businesses choose to sell or be acquired by a larger company once they’re close to losing their size status.

 What if I’m not small, but I’m not large?

-That’s why many small business advocates have asked for some form of relief for contractors who are not quite small yet definitely not large.
-This new law is meant to help.
+I’ve got some bad news for you.
+If you’re not small, you’re “large!”
+There is no middle ground.
+There is no Medium-Sized Business Administration.
+All we have is the Small Business Administration (SBA).
+That’s why many small business advocates asked for some form of relief for contractors who are not quite small yet definitely not large.
+This new law (and corresponding SBA regulation) is meant to help.

-To receive small business set-asides, you must qualify under the specific NAICS (North American Industrial Classification System) code for that particular contract.
-You can be “small” for one contract and its NAICS code, and “other than small” for another contract and its NAICS code.
+To receive small business set-asides, you must qualify under the specific NAICS (North American Industry Classification System) code for that particular contract.
+You can be “small” for one contract and its NAICS code, and “other than small” for another contract and its respective NAICS code.
 It all depends on the specific contract and the NAICS code that the contracting officer selects.